AlexandrovLab/SigProfilerExtractor/README.md

     >>> help(sig.sigProfilerExtractor)
 ```

+### Estimation of the optimum solution
+Estimate the optimum solution (rank) among different number of solutions (ranks):

+    Parameters:

+        base_csvfile: A string.
+Defualt is "All_solutions_stat.csv".
+Path to a  csv file that contains the statistics of all solutions.
+        All_solution: A string.
+Default is "All_Solutions".
+Path to a folder that contains the results of all solutions.
+        genomes: A string.
+Default is Samples.txt.
+Path to a tab delimilted file that contains the mutation counts for all genomes given to different mutation types.
+        output: A string.
+Default is "results".
+Path to the output folder.
+        title: A sting, optional.
+Default is "Selection_Plot".
+This sets the title of the selection_plot.pdf
+        stability: Float, optional.
+Default is 0.8.
+The cutoff thresh-hold of the average stability.
+Solutions with average stabilities below this thresh-hold will not be considered.
+        min_stability: Float, optional.
+Default is 0.2.
+The cutoff thresh-hold of the minimum stability.
+Solutions with minimum stabilities below this thresh-hold will not be considered.
+        combined_stability: Float, optional.
+Default is 1.0.
+The cutoff thresh-hold of the combined stability (sum of average and minimum stability).
+Solutions with combined stabilities below this thresh-hold will not be considered.

+    Example:

+         >>>ibs.estimate_solution(base_csvfile="All_solutions_stat.csv",
+                    All_solution="All_Solutions",
+                    genomes="Samples.txt",
+                    output="results",
+                    title="Selection_Plot",
+                    stability=0.8,
+                    min_stability=0.2,
+                    combined_stability=1.25):

+     Values:
+        The files below will be generated in the output folder--

+        "All_solutions_stat.csv": a  csv file that contains the statistics of all solutions.
+        "selection_plot.pdf": a plot that depict the Stability and Mean Sample Cosine Distance for different solutions.

 ### decompose
     Decomposes the De Novo Signatures into COSMIC Signatures and assigns COSMIC signatures into samples

     Parameters:

         signatures: A string.
 Path to a  tab delimited file that contains the signaure table where the rows are mutation types and colunms are signature IDs.
         activities: A string.
 Path to a tab delimilted file that contains the activity table where the rows are sample IDs and colunms are signature IDs.
         samples: A string.
 Path to a tab delimilted file that contains the activity table where the rows are mutation types and colunms are sample IDs.
         output: A string.
 Path to the output folder.
+        de_novo_fit_penalty: Float, optional.
+Takes any positive float.
+Default is 0.02.
+Defines the weak (remove) thresh-hold cutoff to be assigned denovo signatures to a sample.
         nnls_add_penalty: Float, optional.
 Takes any positive float.
 Default is 0.05.
-Defines the strong thresh-hold                                   cutoff to be assigned signatures to a sample.
+Defines the strong (add) thresh-hold cutoff to be assigned COSMIC signatures to a sample.
         nnls_remove_penalty: Float, optional.
 Takes any positive float.
 Default is 0.01.
-Defines the weak thresh-hold cutoff                              to be assigned signatures to a sample.
+Defines the weak (remove) thresh-hold cutoff to be assigned COSMIC signatures to a sample.
         initial_remove_penalty: Float, optional.
 Takes any positive float.
 Default is 0.05.
-Defines the initial weak thresh-                                 hold cutoff to be assigned signatures to a sample.
+Defines the initial weak (remove) thresh-hold cutoff to be COSMIC assigned signatures to a sample.
         genome_build = A string.
 The genome type.
 Example: "GRCh37", "GRCh38", "mm9", "mm10".
 The default value is "GRCh37"
         verbose = Boolean.
 Prints statements.
 Default value is False.

     Example:
          >>>from SigProfilerExtractor import decomposition as decomp
-         >>>signatures = "path/to/dDe_Novo_Solution_Signatures.txt"
+         >>>signatures = "path/to/De_Novo_Solution_Signatures.txt"
          >>>activities="path/to/De_Novo_Solution_Activities.txt"
          >>>samples="path/to/Samples.txt"
-         >>>output="name or path/to/output.txt"
+         >>>output="name or path/to/output"
          >>>decomp.decompose(signatures, activities, samples, output, genome_build="GRCh37", verbose=False)

      Values: